pratik0527/ml-project/README.md

-# With Machine Learning for classify exucatable file as Is it Malicious or Legitimate?
+# With Machine Learning to classify if the executable file is Legitimate or Malicious

 ?
 This approach tries out 5 different classification algorithms,used for prediction and comparing their results